-A concussion, or mild traumatic brain injury (mTBI) can occur from the forceful movement that happens in a collision between players while playing sports or in a motor vehicle accident or from the impact of a fall.
-During this forceful movement, the brain becomes injured when it collides with the inside of the skull.
-A loss of consciousness may result but often does not.
-Because the brain is enclosed in a tightly secured area within the skull, the normal swelling response to injury can cause further damage.
-Following a head injury, the concussed brain has difficultly performing its normal functions such as thinking and processing.
-Everyday activities such as reading may become challenging.
+A concussion can occur from the forceful movement that happens in a collision between players while playing sports, a motor vehicle accident or from the impact of a fall.
+Although there are no physical signs, the brain becomes ‘injured’ with a forceful change in movement.
+A loss of consciousness may occur, but it is not common.
+Following a concussion, the brain has a difficult time performing its normal functions, such as thinking and processing.
+Everyday activities such as reading, driving and going to work/school may become challenging.

 A typical evaluation begins with a detailed history of your injury and subsequent symptoms.
-A thorough oculomotor exam is performed using our infrared video goggles.
-During this exam, we evaluate your eye movements while you perform specific tasks such as visually following a moving target while keeping your head still.
-Your cervical spine (neck) is also assessed.
-Additionally, we evaluate the muscles, joints and reflexes that may be contributing to your symptoms.
-Balance testing is performed on the SMART Balance Master System using appropriate assessments such as the Sensory Organization Test (SOT).
-Other tests and measures may be utilized to assess your gait (walking), coordination and vestibular system (inner ear).
-Results from testing performed outside of our clinic (cognitive testing such as the ImPACT) will be obtained to help determine the most effective treatment for you.
+A thorough oculomotor exam is performed using our infrared video goggles where we evaluate your eye movements and determine your response to these eye movements.
+Your cervical spine (neck) is also assessed for any changes in muscles or joints.
+Balance testing may be performed on the SMART Balance Master System or Bertec Balance System using appropriate assessments such as the Sensory Organization Test (SOT) or Balance Error Scoring Test.
+Other evidence-based tests may be utilized to assess your walking, coordination and vestibular system (inner ear).
+Any results from testing performed outside of our clinic can be used in conjunction with our findings to help determine the most effective treatment for you.

-Based on the results of your evaluation, an individualized treatment plan will be formulated that best suits your recovery needs.
-Treatment often begins with better management of your specific symptoms.
-When appropriate in the recovery process, you will be asked to slowly progress the intensity and level of challenge in your prescribed activities.
-This may include eye exercises, balance exercises and/or exertional training.
+Based on the results of your evaluation, your physical therapist will create an individualized treatment plan that best suits your recovery needs.
+Treatment often begins with educating you on how to better manage your symptoms and offering recommendations to slowly progress activities based on your tolerance.
+Exercises will also be prescribed for performance, which may include eye and vestibular (inner ear) exercises, balance training and/or exertional training.